jhlee508/lu-decompn/cublas/README.md

 # Cublas_LU

-CuBLAS LU decomposition code from [NVIDIA repository](https://github.com/NVIDIA/cuda-samples)
+This code is a usage of CuBLAS API for `dense LU decomposition` from [NVIDIA repository](https://github.com/NVIDIA/cuda-samples)

 ## Build and Run (Linux)